Mu Qing (journalist): Career in Xinhua

 After the founding of the People's Republic of China (PRC) in 1949, Mu was promoted to a senior level in the Xinhua News Agency.
 In 1951, Mu was given the title of Vice President for the Xinhua Headquarters in Beijing.
 Later in 1955, he moved from the Headquarters to the Xinhua News Agency main office in Shanghai, where he was President for the next three years.

 In 1982, Mu became the Chief President of Xinhua until his retirement in 1992.
 On October 11, 2003 he died from lung cancer in Beijing.

-Concern for the poor

-Mu was known for his interest in reporting on the circumstances of Chinese peasants.
-He visited different parts of China frequently and interviewed the poverty stricken communities about their daily experiences.
-His goal was to make the central government aware of the needs of those who are underprivileged.